Frequently Asked Questions

 You will also receive eight copies of the WI Life magazine during the year.

-We have a cake rota and ask that every member contributes.
-You can bake something yourself or bring along a packet of yummy biscuits.
-We try to provide an alternative to dietary restrictions so let us know if you have any.
-You don’t need to be an expert baker, we love cake in all its forms and are definitely not there to judge.
+We have a snack rota and ask that every member contributes.
+You can bake something yourself or pop to the shops.
+We try to cater for everyone, so do let us know if you have any allergies, intolerances or dietary restrictions.
+Snack rota participants don’t need to be an expert baker, we love cake in all its forms and are definitely not there to judge.

 Yes, you'll be very welcome!
-Please request to come visit us by dropping us an email..
+Please request to come and visit us by dropping us an email..

 The Women's Institute or WI was formed in 1915 to bring together women in rural communities and encourage them to become more involved in producing food during the First World War.
 The WI was inspired by an organisation set up in Canada in 1897.
 Find out more about the WI here on http://www.thewi.org.uk/.

-The WI has developed over the past hundred years and we feel very proud to be setting up the Swallowtail WI in the WI’s centennial year.
+The WI has developed significantly over the past hundred years and we feel very proud that Swallowtail WI is part of such a lareg movement.

 Is it all Jam and Jerusalem?

-Quite simply no. The WI is changing and while there are many WIs across the country who still remain true to their traditional origins, there are newer WIs setting up who are blending the old and the new.
-That’s what the Swallowtail WI intends to do.
-We love the history and traditions and want to incorporate them with new ideas and new technology.
-You’ll find us as active online as we are in person.
-Just check out our social media hang outs - Facebook, Twitter and Pinterest.
+Quite simply no. The WI is changing and while there are many more traditional WIs across the country who still remain true to their origins, there are newer WIs setting up such as Swallowtail Wi who are blending the old and the new.
+We love the history and some of the traditions but know it's essential we bring things up to date and with new ideas and new technology.

 Our speakers and activities are themed around our eclectic tastes.
-You may find someone talking about butterflies, vintage fashion or the history of the WI.
-Or we might be cooking, flower arranging or learning how to do the charleston.
-Check out our Calendar of Events page to see what we have coming up.
+You may find someone talking about hedgehogs, vintage fashion or local history.
+Or we might be having a jigsaw race, or learning about medical science..
+Check out our meetings schedule to see what we have coming up.

 I want to come and visit

 Fantastic, we would love to see you.
-We meet on the second Tuesday of every month at the Gage Road Chapel, from 7.30 - 9.30 pm.
-You can arrive anytime after 7 pm.
-There is ample parking.
+We meet on the second Tuesday of every month at the Diamond Centre, School Lane, Sprowston from 7.30pm - 9.30pm.
+You can arrive anytime after 7.20 pm.
+There is ample parking at the back of the building off Neville Road.

 All you need to do is drop us an email and we’ll put you down on the guest list.
-It’s £4 to come along as a visitor and this covers our running costs and your drink and yummy cake.
+It’s £5 to come along as a visitor and this covers our running costs and your drink and snacks.
 We will look out for you on the night and introduce you to other members.
 We are a very friendly group, always pleased to welcome new people, so there is no need to be nervous the first time you come.

 You can come along three times as a visitor before you need to decide if you want to become a member.